June 24, 2022MAINTENANCE

 The goal of RCA is to prevent recurring issues from happening by eliminating their root causes.
 The process follows a chain of causes and effects to pinpoint the origin.

 Toyota founder Sakichi Toyoda originally developed root cause analysis to improve the efficiency of the automaking manufacturing process.
-Today, RCA is a critical component of the international Total Quality Management (TQM) movement and the corporate process improvement movement, and the drive for quality control.
+Today, RCA is a critical component of the international Total Quality Management (TQM) movement, the corporate process improvement movement, and the drive for quality control.

 RCA works on the principle that all events have causal relationships.

 Addressing the effect of an undesirable event isn’t always enough.
 Tracing the sequence of events back to the original “falling domino” is necessary to complete problem resolution.